craigcosmo/big-pay/readme.md

 For PC please find the relavent download link on `https://nodejs.org`

-After finish installing `node` and `npm`, open the fram  folder in terminal.
+After finish installing `node` and `npm`, open the project folder in terminal.
 At the project root, run the following command.
 This will install project's dependencies

 ```
 npm i
 ```

-Then you should build.

-## Build

-At the project root, run the following command
+Then run the following command

 ```
 npm run build